GoodManWEN/cx_Oracle_async/docs/temporary_document_of_AQ.md

             # Of course you can change deqOptions into non-blocking mode like
             # `queue.deqOptions.wait = cx_Oracle_async.DEQ_NO_WAIT` to aviod it.

-            # On the other hand ,  If you are using the `async with` mode , it will never
+            # On the other hand ,  If you are using the `async with` mode , it will
-            # block your main thread , however it's low efficiency , and it will not be affected by
+            # never block your main thread , however it will not be affected by
-            # `Queue.deqOptions` , no matter what setting `Queue.deqOptions` is , it will return
+            # `Queue.deqOptions` , no matter what setting `Queue.deqOptions` is ,
-            # immediately when there's nothing in the queue.
+            # it will return immediately when there's nothing in the queue.

-            # So taking into consideration that when argument maxMessages equals to -1 (default value),
+            # So taking into consideration that when argument maxMessages equals to
-            # it means unlimit fetch untill the queue is empty (whose "unlimit" do has a soft upper bound
+            # -1 (default value), it means unlimit fetch untill the queue is empty.
-            # of maximum queue length of 65535).
-It's convenient to clear the whole queue with
-            # the following code:
+            # It's convenient to clear the whole queue with the following code:

-            messages = list(map(str , range(random.randint(0,10))))
+            messages = list(map(str , range(random.randint(0,10000))))
             await queue.enqMany(queue.pack(m) for m in messages)
             await conn.commit()